 Full details for making both latches (and hinges) for the W17 in Fiberglass, are now available.

 This is a 7 page PDF file (with 20 photos and sketches) including all dimensions and full construction details and with a section on the strength achieved, and design confirmed by lab tests.
 At the cost of US$27, you can now save a little weight and cost over the now standard and sturdy stainless steel units; but be warned that the construction is inevitably more labor intensive ... about 10 hours per set of 4 latches with approx. $50 for all materials.
-But at least, you now have an option.
-Development costs require that I charge a little for this but easy payment of US$27 via PayPal gets you full details.
+But at least, there is now an option.
+Development costs require that I charge a little for this but one easy payment of US$27 via PayPal gets you full, well-tested details.

 Gary (C54) from Virginia USA, is the latest to complete his W17 and get out sailing.
 Gary also built his own wing mast from the free plans he earned after building the boat and reports that ‘this is the first time I’ve ever been able to sail in such a light winds yet still make 3-4knots.
 I was the only one moving out there under sail and that was very satisfying!”.
 Gary is presently keeping his boat on a mooring not far from home but work has kept him pretty busy.
 But he hopes to sail more as vacation time arrives and has 3 teenage daughters clambering to crew.
 He also found the boat handled well in 20k winds with just a reefed main.
 Here’s a pic of ‘Flyer’ on launch day and then on the mooring.